Inchon (film): Release

-The world premiere of the film was held in Washington, D.C. on May 4, 1981 at a special screening at the John F. Kennedy Center for the Performing Arts, as a benefit for retired United States Navy personnel chaired by Senator Alfonse D'Amato.
-This was the only time the film was screened in its 140-minute full version.
+The world premiere was held in Washington, D.C., on May 4, 1981, via special screening at the John F. Kennedy Center for the Performing Arts, as a benefit for retired United States Navy personnel chaired by Senator Alfonse D'Amato.
+This was the only time the film was screened in its full 140-minute version.
 Between 25 and 100 protesters came to demonstrate outside the Center.

-The gala was a benefit for retired Naval personal sponsored by U.S. Senator Al D'Amato, but he declined to attend when it was announced that Moon would be in attendance.
-Twelve Congressmen signed on as honorary members of the benefit committee.
+The gala was a benefit for retired Naval personnel sponsored by D'Amato, but he declined to attend when it was announced that Moon would be in attendance.
+Twelve congressmen signed on as honorary members of the benefit committee.
 Although an additional forty-eight Members of Congress accepted tickets to the premiere, Lawrence H. Suid wrote in Guts & Glory that "... no more than fifteen or sixteen were willing to brave the pickets outside the Kennedy Center protesting the Unification Church and its involvement with the movie."

-On February 13, 1982, President Ronald Reagan, himself a former film actor and president of the Screen Actors Guild, screened the film in the White House.
+On February 13, 1982, President Ronald Reagan, a former film actor and president of the Screen Actors Guild, screened the film in the White House.
 He noted in his diary: "Ran Inchon—it is a brutal but gripping picture about the Korean War and for once we're the good guys and the Communists are the villains.
 The producer was Japanese or Korean which probably explains the preceding sentence".